pygame-community/pygame-ce/docs/reST/ref/surface.rst

       is fully opaque.
 If ``None`` is passed for the alpha value, then alpha blending will be disabled, including per-pixel alpha.

       This value is different than the per pixel Surface alpha.
-For a Surface with per pixel alpha, blanket alpha is ignored and ``None`` is returned.
+For a surface with per pixel alpha, blanket alpha is ignored and ``None`` is returned.

-      .. versionchangedold:: 2.0 per-Surface alpha can be combined with per-pixel alpha.
+      .. versionchangedold:: 2.0 per-surface alpha can be combined with per-pixel alpha.

       The optional flags argument can be set to ``pygame.RLEACCEL`` to provide